Revisiting Unsupervised Meta-Learning via the Characteristics of Few-Shot Tasks: Abstract

 \section{Abstract}

-Meta-learning becomes a practical approach towards few-shot image classification, where a visual recognition system is constructed with limited annotated data.
-Inductive bias such as embedding is learned from a base class set with ample labeled examples and then generalizes to few-shot tasks with novel classes.
-Surprisingly, we find that the base class set labels are not necessary, and discriminative embeddings could be meta-learned in an {\em unsupervised} manner.
-Comprehensive analyses indicate two modifications --- the semi-normalized distance metric and the sufficient sampling --- improves unsupervised meta-learning (UML) significantly.
-Based on the modified baseline, we further amplify or compensate for the characteristic of tasks when training a UML model.
-First, mixed embeddings are incorporated to increase the difficulty of few-shot tasks.
-Next, we utilize a task-specific embedding transformation to deal with the specific properties among tasks, maintaining the generalization ability into the vanilla embeddings.
-Experiments on few-shot learning benchmarks verify that our approaches outperform previous UML methods by a 4-10\% performance gap, and embeddings learned with our UML achieve comparable or even {\em better} performance than its supervised variants.
+Meta-learning has become a practical approach towards few-shot image classification, where ``a strategy to learn a classifier'' is meta-learned on labeled base classes and can be applied to tasks with novel classes.
+We remove the requirement of base class labels and learn generalizable embeddings via {\em Unsupervised} Meta-Learning (UML).
+Specifically, episodes of tasks are constructed with data augmentations from unlabeled base classes during meta-training, and we apply embedding-based classifiers to novel tasks with labeled few-shot examples during meta-test.
+We observe two elements play important roles in UML, \ie, the way to sample tasks and measure similarities between instances.
+Thus we obtain a strong baseline with two simple modifications --- a sufficient sampling strategy constructing multiple tasks per episode efficiently together with a semi-normalized similarity.
+We then take advantage of the characteristics of tasks from two directions to get further improvements.
+First, synthesized confusing instances are incorporated to help extract more discriminative embeddings.
+Second, we utilize an additional task-specific embedding transformation as an auxiliary component during meta-training to promote the generalization ability of the pre-adapted embeddings.
+Experiments on few-shot learning benchmarks verify that our approaches outperform previous UML methods and achieve comparable or even {\em better} performance than its supervised variants.